UV Rays: A love/hate relationship

 When it comes to sun protection, Japan knows what it’s doing.
 From the country that invented the Protection Grade system (PA) to measure UVA protection, this water-based chemical sunscreen doesn’t disappoint.
-Biore’s Watery Essence is the perfect trifecta: hydrating, waterproof, and lightweight.
+In addition to its SPF 50+ PA++++ sun protection, Biore’s Watery Essence sunscreen is good for your skin, too.
+As far as sunscreens go, the Watery Essence is the perfect trifecta: hydrating, waterproof, and lightweight.
 Its unique “water capsule” technology forms a water-resistant barrier on the surface of your skin while hyaluronic acid and royal jelly extract work under that barrier to retain moisture.
 Throw out that post-sunburn aloe vera.
 With Biore UV Aqua Rich, your skin will never need it again.

-2. Best Eco-Friendly, Kid-Friendly, Travel-Friendly Sunscreen: This Cruelty-Free Mineral Sunscreen Stick
+2. Best Eco-Friendly, Kid-Friendly, Travel-Friendly Sunscreen: This Vegan, Cruelty-Free Mineral Sunscreen Stick

 Multi-task with this reef-safe, purse-safe mineral sunscreen stick.
 Great for moms on-the-go, this gentle formula is the best sunscreen for toddlers that won’t explode in a crowded purse.
-Recommended by the Skin Cancer Foundation as a gluten-free, paraben-free, cruelty-free alternative to your typical sunscreen, this formula is a godsend for even the most finicky complexions.
-Unlike some mineral sunscreens, MDSolarSciences Mineral Sunscreen Stick doesn’t leave a white residue.
-Its non-greasy formula is water-resistant for up to 80 minutes and is packed with collagen-boosting Vitamin C.
+Goddess Garden’s baby sunscreen stick is reef-safe, vegan and Leaping Bunny certified cruelty-free.
+Its non-nano minerals offer powerful broad-spectrum UVA/UVB SPF 50 protection along with organic shea butter and nourishing coconut oil, making this formula a godsend for even the most finicky complexions.
+Unlike some mineral sunscreens, the Goddess Garden Mineral Sunscreen Stick doesn’t leave a white residue.
+Its non-greasy formula is water-resistant for up to 80 minutes and its light lavender scent is naturally derived.

 According to dermatologists, there’s no true once-a-day sunscreen but this quick-drying spray-on “sun filter” deserves an A for effort.
 According to the manufacturer, a single application of this chemical sunscreen provides 10 hours of continuous protection.
 Frequent reapplier that I am, I’ve never put this claim to the test, but I will tell you this: I suffer from a skin condition that causes sun sensitivity and Riemann’s P20 Sun Filter is the only sunscreen I bring to the beach.
 I don’t know how they do what they do, but I will cry salty tears from under my beach umbrella if they ever stop doing it.